sankeerth-th/Predictive-Analysis-of-Online-Discussion-Dynamics-using-Text-Mining/README.md

 # Sentiment Analysis on Reddit Comments Project

 ## Overview
-This repository contains the code for a sentiment analysis project on Reddit comments, conducted by Sai Sankeerth Thallapally.
+This repository contains the code for a sentiment analysis project on Reddit comments, conducted by Sai Sankeerth Thallapally (U00861167) & Rahul Penchala (U00869508).
 The project aims to classify the sentiment of comments as either positive or negative using machine learning techniques.
 It includes three Python script files for different phases of the project and links to the required datasets.

 ## Files in the Repository